OnlyFans in College: The Honest Guide Students Actually Need

 The promotional identity and the personal identity must be completely separate — not just different names, but different accounts, different devices, different everything.

-What Happens If You’re Discovered
+What to Do If You’re Discovered

 By classmates or friends: Have a prepared, confident response.
 “It’s a personal choice I’m comfortable with.
 I’d appreciate you keeping it private.”
 Confident and firm without being defensive.

 By professors or university administration: Most universities have no policy prohibiting legal off-campus activities.
 Unless you’ve used university resources or branding, your OnlyFans is generally outside their jurisdiction.
-Know your school’s specific code of conduct.
+Know your specific school’s code of conduct.

 The ones who navigate discovery without crisis are the ones who anticipated it, prepared their response, and approached the conversation from a place of confidence rather than panic.

-The most important thing, obviously, is to understand your tax obligations before you earn your first dollar — not when you’re filing in April.
+Understand your tax obligations before you earn your first dollar — not when you’re filing in April.

 Taxes